greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_OPERATOR_FAMILY.html.md

 The user who defines an operator family becomes its owner.
 Presently, the creating user must be a superuser. \(This restriction is made because an erroneous operator family definition could confuse or even crash the server.\)

+Refer to [Interfacing Extensions to Indexes](https://www.postgresql.org/docs/12/xindex.html) in the PostgreSQL documentation for more information.

 ## <a id="section4"></a>Parameters

 name
-:   The \(optionally schema-qualified\) name of the operator family to be defined.
-The name can be schema-qualified.
+:   The \(optionally schema-qualified\) name of the operator family to be created.

 index\_method
 :   The name of the index method this operator family is for.